POSTED July 3, 2018

 Let’s cut to the chase – what are the advantages of fibreglass?
 Depending on the thickness of the layup and design, a fibreglass boat tends to have a softer and quieter ride than an equivalent alloy boat.
-Fibreglass can be moulded into any shape you can think of – where an alloy hull is constrained to how you can bend and weld the metal.
+You can mould fibreglass into any shape you can think of.
+An alloy hull is constrained to how you can bend and weld the metal.

 Another advantage of fibreglass is that it’s not prone to corrosion.
 Yes, you can have similar crippling affects such as water ingress, osmosis and delamination, but a fibreglass hull will never suffer from electrolysis.